 Use of the room for library purposes, library related organizations, and library sponsored programs and meetings of Town of Boxborough boards and committees shall take precedence over other uses.
 The library is not available for private functions such as birthday parties, family events or celebrations, etc. When not required for the use of the library or library- related organizations, it may be reserved for meetings of town boards, departments, commissions, and committees, as well as local non-profit groups and organizations, under the following regulations:

-- Nothing shall be sold, given away, or exhibited, on library property without prior permission of the Library Director.
+6. Nothing shall be sold, given away, or exhibited, on library property without prior permission of the Library Director.
 The meeting room can be scheduled for use by Boxborough and Acton-Boxborough civic and non-profit organizations.
 No general admission fees may be charged for attending a meeting.
 The meetings must be open to the public.
-These groups may, however, fundraise in various ways during the meeting as long as the means are optional and voluntary and not forced on all attendees.
+These groups may fundraise in various ways during the meeting as long as the means are optional and voluntary and not forced on all attendees.
 Any fundraising activities to take place in the meeting room should be preapproved by the library.

 The Internet offers a wealth of information that enables libraries to augment Sargent Memorial Library’s collections.
 Sargent Memorial Library (the Library) does not control or monitor materials available on the Internet.
 Sargent Memorial Library assumes no responsibility for Internet content, including information that may be inaccurate or out-of-date.
 While much of the information on the Internet is professionally and culturally enriching, there may be material that is offensive to some individuals, or that may be illegal.
 Parents and guardians, not the Library or its staff, are responsible for information accessed by their children.
 Sargent Memorial Library endorses the ALA Library Bill of Rights, its interpretations, and in particular Access to Electronic Information, Services and Networks (http://www.ala.org/advocacy/intfreedom/librarybill).
 Sargent Memorial Library is committed to the protection of patron privacy in their use of the Internet.